wasserstadtspindlersfeld/home/manuals/manuals.md

 # User manuals

 This document collects the user manuals for the standard equipment in the apartments.
+If you cannot find your device here, reach out using one of the methods described in the [Contribution](../readme.md#contribution) section.

 ## Washing machine